jason-xxl/methodman/README.md

 **methodman** is a mocking tool for Go based on monkey-patching.

 In many dynamic language it's easy to monkey patching object or methods.
 However in Go, exported pkg method is not modifiable.
-So to get monkey patching work, one (and only) prerequition is define the target method in a way like this (in the case you can control the code),
+So to get monkey patching work, one (and only) prerequition is define the target method in a way like this to allow monkey patching (in the case you can control the code),
 ```
   var TheMethodToBeMocked = func(...){...}
 ```
-or define a reference var in caller side like,
+or define a reference var in caller side like (for cases you can't change code of the lib),
 ```
   var DependencyRef = targetpkg.TargetMethod
 ```
-Then you can mock on DependencyRef.
+Then you can monkey patch DependencyRef for mocking.

 ### Why introduce this tool?